Reconfigurable Intelligent Surface-Assisted Localization in OFDM Systems with Carrier Frequency Offset and Phase Noise: Conclusion

 \section{Conclusion}

-This paper investigates the optimization of RIS phase shift and the joint estimation of CFO, PN, and UE position under imperfect channel conditions for an OFDM system in a near-field static localization scenario.
-An iterative joint estimation algorithm based on the MAP criterion and GD algorithm is proposed.
-Extensive simulation results have demonstrated that by optimizing the RIS phase shift, the theoretical positioning accuracy has been improved by two orders of magnitude.
-Moreover, the maximum positioning accuracy can be lower than $\rm 10^{-2}m$.
-These findings strongly support the efficacy of the proposed estimation and optimization algorithms in the paper.
-In order to further improve the estimation performance and support a larger AOI, the optimization algorithm used in this paper requires averaging a large number of PEBs related to random positions and will result in extremely high computation complexity.
+This paper investigates the optimization of RIS phase shifts and the joint estimation of CFO, PN, and UE position under imperfect hardware conditions for an OFDM system in a near-field localization scenario.
+An AO-based, iterative joint estimation algorithm based on the MAP criterion and GD algorithm has been proposed.
+Extensive simulations have demonstrated that by optimizing the RIS phase shifts, the theoretical localization accuracy has been improved by two orders of magnitude.
+Moreover, the achievable localization accuracy can be lower than $\rm 10^{-2} \: m$.
+These findings corroborate the {effectiveness} of the proposed algorithms.
+To further improve the estimation performance and support a larger AOI, the optimization algorithm used in this paper requires averaging a large number of PEBs related to random positions with high computational complexity.
 Hence, it becomes imperative to utilize an optimization algorithm with reduced complexity in this scenario.
-This would be a fruitful area for further work.
+This will be our future work.

 \begin{appendices}